 Return-to-work programs help reduce workers’ compensation costs and increase productivity by helping employees resume work sooner.
 A quick return to work allows employees to go back to 100 percent earnings and employers to retain a valued employee.
 This may involve providing accommodations for employees who have acquired disabilities.

 An example of a return-to-work program is the provision of light duty, which may address the needs of some workers receiving benefits.
 The provision of light duty complies with the Americans with Disabilities Act, the Family and Medical Leave Act, the Occupational Safety and Health Act and state workers’ compensation and other disability-related laws.

 Workers Compensation and the Americans with Disabilities Act (ADA)

 The purpose of Title I of the ADA is to prohibit employers from discriminating against qualified individuals in all aspects of employment because of their disability, while workers’ compensation provides a system for securing prompt and fair settlement of employees’ claims against employers for occupational injury and illness.

 The ADA prohibits employers from asking job applicants about their workers’ compensation history during the initial interview, but may do so after making a conditional offer of employment AND if such questions are asked of all employees entering in the same job category.

-Likewise, employers must also be careful not to force a potential employee to disclose disability related information.
-For more information, read Medical Inquiries and/or EEOC guidance on how to manage workers’ compensation information while protecting a potential employee’s ADA rights.
+Likewise, employers must also be careful not to force a potential employee to disclose disability-related information.
+For more information, read Medical Inquiries and Equal Employment Opportunity Commission (EEOC) guidance on how to manage workers’ compensation information while protecting a potential employee’s ADA rights.